FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning¶

 Code: GitHub

-Keywords: Federated Learning, Model Heterogeneity, Entangled Representation, Privacy Preservation, Communication Efficiency
+Keywords: Federated Learning, Model Heterogeneity, Entangled Representation, Privacy Protection, Communication Efficiency

 TL;DR¶

-This paper proposes FedRE, a framework that achieves a three-way balance among performance, privacy protection, and communication overhead in model-heterogeneous federated learning via "entangled representations"—aggregating all local representations of each client into a single cross-class representation using normalized random weights.
+Proposes the FedRE framework, which achieves a triple balance of performance, privacy protection, and communication overhead in model-heterogeneous Federated Learning (FL) through "entangled representation"—aggregating all local representations of each client into a single cross-class representation using normalized random weights.

 Background & Motivation¶

-Federated learning (FL) enables multiple clients to collaboratively train models while preserving privacy.
-In practice, however, hardware and computational capabilities vary significantly across clients, making it unrealistic to enforce a homogeneous model architecture for all participants.
-This has motivated research on model-heterogeneous FL, where clients may employ different representation extractors while sharing a homogeneous classifier.
+Federated Learning (FL) enables multiple clients to collaboratively train models while preserving privacy.
+However, in practice, hardware and computing capacities vary significantly across clients, making it unrealistic to mandate homogeneous model architectures.
+This drives research into model-heterogeneous FL, where clients may have different representation extractors but maintain a homogeneous classifier.

-Existing model-heterogeneous FL methods face a dilemma in selecting the form of client knowledge to share: - Representations / logits / small models: Effectively encode high-level knowledge but introduce significant communication overhead and privacy risks when uploaded to the server (raw samples can be reconstructed via representation inversion attacks). - Classifiers: Lightweight but may inherit biases from local data distributions. - Prototypes (class-mean representations): Lightweight and reduce privacy risks, but capture only class-level information with limited intra-class variability, and tend to produce overly sharp decision boundaries when training a global classifier.
+Existing model-heterogeneous FL methods face a dilemma regarding the form of client knowledge: - Representations/logits/small models: Effective at encoding high-level knowledge but introduce significant communication overhead and privacy risks (vulnerable to representation inversion attacks) when uploaded to the server. - Classifiers: Lightweight but may inherit biases from local data distributions. - Prototypes (class means): Lightweight and reduce privacy risks, but capture only class-level information with limited intra-class variability, leading to overly sharp decision boundaries when training the global classifier.

-The core problem: Does a more effective, privacy-safe, and lightweight form of client knowledge exist for model-heterogeneous FL?
+Core Problem: "For model-heterogeneous FL, does a more effective, privacy-secure, and lightweight form of client knowledge exist?"

 Method¶